sap-tutorials/Tutorials/tutorials/btp-app-set-up-local-development/btp-app-set-up-local-development.md

 [ACCORDION-END]
 ---
-[ACCORDION-BEGIN [Step 5: ](Install the SAPUI5 command line interface)] A Node.js version 14 or higher is required to install the SAPUI5 CLI.
-See [SAPUI5 CLI](https://sap.github.io/ui5-tooling/pages/CLI/) for more details.
+[ACCORDION-BEGIN [Step 5: ](Install the SAPUI5 command line interface)]
 1. Check in a command line window whether you already have the UI5 CLI installed.

     ```Shell/Bash